penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05_Add_user_context_to_your_tools.md

 - Sensitive data: avoid echoing PII or secrets.
 Redact or summarize as needed.
 - Mixed identity patterns: use user context for reads and app-only for writes after explicit confirmation.
 - Auditing and logging: use run history and telemetry to track which tools ran and under which identity (user or app).

 ---

-## Troubleshooting

-- 401/403 Unauthorized: verify the connection uses delegated permissions and the user has access to the resource.
-Check conditional access policies.
-- Consent or scope mismatch: ensure requested scopes match the operation.
-Recreate the connection if scopes changed.
-- Token audience (aud) errors: confirm the access token is issued for the correct resource (for example, Microsoft Graph) when using a custom client.
-- Rate limits (429): apply backoff or ask the user to narrow the request.
-- Mixed identity confusion: double-check which connection a tool uses.
-Ensure app-only and user-delegated connections are clearly labeled.

----